Irakli Yegoian

-Irakli Yegoian (ირაკლი ეგოიანი; born 19 March 2004) is a Georgian professional footballer who plays as a midfielder for club Excelsior.
+Irakli Yegoian (ირაკლი ეგოიანი; born 19 March 2004) is a Georgian professional footballer who plays as a midfielder for club Excelsior and the Georgia national team.

 Early life

 Yegoian was born on 19 March 2004 in Tbilisi, Georgia.
 Of Armenian descent through his parents, he moved with his family to the Netherlands at a young age.

 Club career

 Vitesse

 Yegoian came through the youth systems at Ajax and Twente but did not make a senior league appearance for Twente.
 In August 2024 he joined Vitesse and made his first start for the club on 30 August in a 1–1 home draw with FC Eindhoven in the Eerste Divisie.
 Georgian daily Lelo wrote in January 2025 that he had "established himself in the main squad of Vitesse, scored goals and made effective assists".
 He finished the 2024–25 season with nine goals and five assists and was voted Vitesse's Player of the Year.

 Excelsior

 On 19 August 2025, Vitesse listed him among the departing players, shortly after the KNVB's withdrawal of the club's professional licence was upheld by a court on 8 August 2025.
 The same day, Eredivisie club Excelsior announced his signing on a three-year contract through 2028.